anselm/blox/IDEAS.md

-# NOTES AND IDEAS
+many small fixes

+	- get webxr into general editor
+	- play with behaviors in that framework too
+	* xrsupport simplification -> moved the button out
+	* webxr loading -> had to load it earlier sadly; does create a bit of code specialization unfortunately
+	* both desktop and webxr bind to the multipass support argh
+	* BehaviorPlacementUX is a newer high level ux component that lets me have pretty art, and I can use it to trigger creations
+			- make it responsible for setting something as outlined or not
+			- maybe can also add the move twist controls to this
+	* BehaviorAnchor -> test

+	x try load behaviors by name -> revisit this idea later... some issues right now with paths or something
+	- right now camera pose does get overridden by webxr, but i would also it to control a physical object like me for proximity
+		- letting you use the camera pose to also position an object
+		- letting you have a hand on the front of the camera; i guess this is similar...

+	- consider renaming all objects into a named hierachy

+	- right now collision is a built in feature, could it be made something more specialized?

+	- webxr
+		- only send messages in general and on_tick to active objects, so have a deeper concept of active or not
+		- when i recognize an image send an event so that i can toggle scenes off and on
+		-

+	- behaviornetwork
+		on_tick
+			- broadcast changes periodically
+		- some simple multiplayer
+		- what are strategies to get two players to see each other?
+				- they could just share their local coordinate system directly...
+					- slightly different elevations and orientations... that's just the way it is?
+					- objects might pop as their authoritative position is changed due to anchor changes...
+				- maybe common objects in both worlds like a qrcode could be used as a parent of any other objects

-# - rename "on_*" to "do_*" ? as in do_reset or do_goto or do_event? just for clarity?
+	- rename "on_*" to "do_*" ? as in do_reset or do_goto or do_event? just for clarity?
 		i am now specially reserving the word on_* to look for events...

-# - I did want to copy blox.functions.on_something handlers directly up to blox.on_something ...
+	- I did want to copy blox.functions.on_something handlers directly up to blox.on_something ...
 		this would purely be nice for document level scripting, it makes it simpler to say "thing.do_something"

-# - small but curious bug with camera declaring blox.mesh - study?
+	- small but curious bug with camera declaring blox.mesh - study?

-# - could shorten the name to the various BehaviorAction* utilities... and also maybe not pollute Blox namespace so much
+	 - could shorten the name to the various BehaviorAction* utilities... and also maybe not pollute Blox namespace so much

-# - change behaviorwalk to use new impulse method and remove impulse hacks from behavioraction
+	 - change behaviorwalk to use new impulse method and remove impulse hacks from behavioraction

-# - kinematic motion model improvements
+	 - kinematic motion model improvements
 		- tends to keep sliding sideways; i really want something that feels more precise for the pov movement; like set destination
 		- destinations tend to be overshot in the ik model
 		- should really use real physics engine again; and integrate physics with my motion model too

-# - continue to improve semantic choreography
+	 - continue to improve semantic choreography

 			This tries to strike a balance between high level story telling and simplicity in a declarative grammar.
 			It will probably have a lot of verbs.
 			It's currently merged with sequencing of events over time - which arguably it should be distinct from

 			The approach I've been taking is to define a BehaviorIntent which accepts a single event filled with lots of hints.
 			The event can be a single request or an array of requests - that get played back over time.
 			These are the powers I want:

 			linear kinematic
 				* accelerate in general

 			linear inverse kinematic
 				* go to entity
 				* go to xyz
 				* be at a height regardless of other stuff, like a height above ground
 				- go to be in front of player
 				- go behind (player sets what is behind)
 				- go above (look at thing and get height)
 				- go below
 				- go generally nearish
 				- be pinned to a wall at a height at a position

 			angular
 				* face forward [ this is not working as well as I would like although it does work ]
 				- face a certain direction
 				- face a relative direction (look left) waggle
 				- face player ( billboard )
 				- tilt { for waddling, or cartoon effects - like tilt left or tilt right }
 				- spin in general

 			collision?
 				- fire an event when goal is reached?

 			- other ideas -> waddle, tilt, spin, follow nearest person, avoid each other

 			hornet: {
 				intent: {
 					destination:"joe"
 					height:3,
 					above:true,
 					near:true,
 				}
 			}

 			hornet: {
 				intent: [
 					{ time:1, target:"joe",height:2, wall:2, forward:1, billboard:1, behind:1, above:1, below:1, near:1 }
 					{ time:2, tilt:1, face:1, }
 					{ time:3, reset:1 }
 				]
 			}

-# - choreography of groups [ LOWER PRIORITY RIGHT NOW ]
+	 - choreography of groups [ LOWER PRIORITY RIGHT NOW ]

 		- the easiest way to time things is just write code
 		- i don't want to replace javascript, but i want to pull out or emphasize the timeline itself
 		- so where appropriate a grammar can be story level?
 		- i want to separate verbs from nouns, so they can be applied to anything or i can group or find similar things
 		- mass or group behavior - make 50 things do one dance together
 		- any reasonable separation of behavior from being overly bound to objects
 		- I'd like to be able to have a sequence or program made up out of successive intentions; a choreography
 		- maybe i can give these little sequences names and save them the same way i save meshes and then refer to them like macros
 		- although branching and turning completeness is risky, maybe events and resets are reasonable so a thing can loop behavior

 		// a live query

 		group = blox.query({monsters,all})
 		group.add_behavior(intent) // - if i could save behaviors for later, and then apply them by reference this is doable

-# - XR SUPPORT broken?
-# - gltf load consolidation to avoid duplicate loads?
+	 - gltf load consolidation to avoid duplicate loads?
-# - move the demos apart and make as separate files with links to source ( partially done )
-# - documentation

-	- document examples of events better; i did this a bit
-	- demonstrate scene switching
-	- explore an idea of loading and unloading scenes and a scene counter

-# - other todos
+# OTHER

 	- make a tamagotchi as a demo